Skip to main content

 Figure \(\PageIndex{10}\): Ubiquitin (1UBQ) and SUMO-1 (1A5R) superimposed

 SUMO-1 doesn't target proteins for degradation.
-One of its roles is in the transport of proteins between the nucleus and cytoplasm, and it is involved in the modulation of protein-protein interactions.
-Both ubiquitin and SUMO-1 have C-terminal glycine involved in isopeptide bond formation between ubiquitin or SUMO and the target protein.
-A major difference between ubiquitin and SUMO-1 is along disordered N-terminal end in SUMO.
-Also lysines 48 and 63, found in ubiquitin, are replaced by other amino acids.
+One of its roles is the transport of proteins between the nucleus and the cytoplasm, and it is involved in modulating protein-protein interactions.
+Both ubiquitin and SUMO-1 have a C-terminal glycine involved in isopeptide bond formation between ubiquitin or SUMO and the target protein.
+A significant difference between ubiquitin and SUMO-1 is along the disordered N-terminal end of SUMO.
+Lysines 48 and 63, found in ubiquitin, are also replaced by other amino acids.
 This may account for the observation that SUMO-1 does not form polymers.

-The interplay between ubiquitylation and SUMOlaytion is complex.
-If the ubiquitylation of proteins in inhibited, SUMOylation of newly synthesized proteins increases.
-These can end up in phase-separated condensates called Promyelocytic Leukemia Nuclear Bodies (PML nuclear bodies), 0.1–1 μm condensates without a membrane found in most mammalian cell nuclei.
-These are somehow involved in gene expression in the nucleus.
+The interplay between ubiquitylation and SUMOylation is complex.
+When protein ubiquitination is inhibited, SUMOylation of newly synthesized proteins increases.
+These can form phase-separated condensates called Promyelocytic Leukemia Nuclear Bodies (PML nuclear bodies), 0.1–1 μm condensates without a membrane found in most mammalian cell nuclei.
+These are somehow involved in nuclear gene expression.

 Protein Oxidation